 We are constantly monitoring companies for rate trends and claims-paying ability, and we always share that information with you upon request.
 We also provide ratings information from independent resources such as A.M.Best Company, Standard & Poors, Moody's, and Weiss research.
 The Department of Insurance also provides free online resources that allow us to publish the most recent rate increase (and decrease) requests, complaint ratios of most carriers, and detailed financial data regarding the safety of their operations.

-Since rates are mandated by the Department of Insurance, you will receive the lowest prices at all times.
+Rates are mandated by the Department of Insurance, so you receive the lowest prices at all times.
 If a carrier files for a rate reduction or a consumer rebate, we will help explain the process and how you can quickly benefit by those changes.Typically, Marketplace rates for persons under age 65, are published in September or October.
 Price change requests are provided to the DOI by June.

 Your Zip Code And County Of Residence Matters

 Although medical conditions no longer impact premiums, the "servicing area" (where you reside) does.
 For example, below we have illustrated the monthly rates for a 30 year-old with annual income of $22,000.
 The least expensive available Anthem plan was selected.
 Note price differences for different areas: